inofficialamanjha/Lexical-And-Syntax-Analyser/README.md

 # Compiler-Design

+Compiler has broadly 6 phases : Lexical Analyser, Syntax Analyser, Semantic Analyser, Intermediate Code Generator, Code Optimizer, Code Generator.

+![Compiler Flow Chart](https://user-images.githubusercontent.com/75173703/115982029-b50b1c80-a5b5-11eb-876d-10fc330a0fba.PNG)

+# Lexical Analyser

 Lexical Analyzer : Responsible for generating a stream of tokens <name,value> issued for each lexeme ( chunk of text ).
 It is also responsible for constructing the symbol Table.

-![Compiler Flow Chart](https://user-images.githubusercontent.com/75173703/115982029-b50b1c80-a5b5-11eb-876d-10fc330a0fba.PNG)

-# Lexical Analyser

 Tokens ( NFA ) : <name,value> ;